 What we like: A women-owned and -operated brand with a clear focus on inclusivity.

-What we don’t: Limited collection with no true beginner-friendly options.
+What we don’t: Limited collection with no true high-performance options.

 In addition to being owned and operated by women, Coalition Snow puts a strong focus on inclusivity, regardless of ability level or gender identity.
-That said, true beginners will likely need to look elsewhere—the aforementioned Rebel (82-88mm underfoot depending on length) is the most approachable offering but fairly stiff and harsh on ungroomed terrain, and the popular SOS is even wider at 97-109 millimeters underfoot with added tip and tail rocker for better powder performance.
+That said, if you're looking for uphill weight savings or performance in the steeps, you will likely need to look elsewhere.
+For example, the aforementioned Rebel (82-88mm underfoot depending on length) is stiff and harsh on ungroomed terrain, but doesn't have the snappiness you'd want in tight terrain.
 On the snowboard side, Coalition also offers a couple all-mountain models, as well as a swallowtail and splitboard that build off of the same design.

 Up-and-Coming Ski Brands

-The companies above represent some of the biggest names in the ski industry, but there are a host of up-and-comers on their heels.
+The companies above represent some of the biggest names in the ski industry, but the up-and-comers are on their heels.
 First is Faction—a Swiss collective of self-proclaimed “outcasts” with a penchant for fun and creativity on the slopes.
-In 2013, the brand teamed up with French pro rider Candide Thovex to develop new models and inspire the next generation of freeskiers with a series of wild, trick-laden videos (like this one) that put them on the map in the U.S. Today, the brand has a loyal—albeit still relatively small—following in the North American market, with collections like the Dancer and Agent growing in popularity each year.
+In 2013, the brand teamed up with French pro rider Candide Thovex to develop new models and inspire the next generation of freeskiers with a series of wild, trick-laden videos that put them on the map.
+Today, the brand has a loyal—albeit still relatively small—following in the North American market, with collections like the Dancer and Agent growing in popularity each year.
+In fact, they're hardly up-and-coming a anymore; they're just thriving.
 Another upstart on the rise is Season Eqpt, which focuses on unisex designs and a wide range of sizing options to accommodate as many riders as possible.
-Last but not least is Montana-based Peak Ski Company, which was co-founded by Olympic medalist and World Cup champion Bode Miller and specializes in high-performance all-mountain skis and out-of-the-box thinking.

 Cottage Ski Brands

-The up-and-comers above offer a nice alternative for riders wanting to explore outside of the mainstream, but there are also a healthy number of cottage brands that specialize in small-batch, custom-built designs.
-A few of our favorite shops include Wagner Custom Skis out of Telluride, Colo., Praxis Skis in Lake Tahoe, and Prior in Whistler, B.C., all of which offer varying levels of customization for riders who know exactly what they want in their skis—from the topsheet to the core materials, shape and length, wax finish, and more.
-Vermont-based J Skis is another standout and sells limited-release, handmade designs with fun graphics and premium materials.
-Again, the brands above are well known and revered for a reason, but the cottage industry is thriving within the all-mountain and backcountry ski worlds, and there are some excellent models to consider.
+The up-and-comers above offer a nice alternative for riders wanting to explore outside of the mainstream, but there are a healthy number of cottage brands that specialize in small-batch, custom-built designs.
+A few of our favorite shops include Wagner Custom Skis out of Telluride, Colorado, Praxis Skis in Lake Tahoe, California, and Prior in Whistler, B.C., all of which offer varying levels of customization for riders who know exactly what they want in their skis.
+Vermont-based J Skis is another standout and sells limited-release, handmade designs with limited-edition graphics and premium materials.
+The brands above are revered for a reason, but the cottage industry is thriving within the all-mountain and backcountry ski worlds, and there are some excellent options to consider.

-It’s no secret that skis are expensive, but purchasing from a reputable and well-known retailer can take some of the stress out of the buying process.
-To help, we’ve put together a list of the 5 Best Sites to Buy Skis and Ski Gear, taking into account how easy their sites are to use, the amount of ski gear they offer, shipping costs, return policies, and the quality of their customer service.
+We always recommend supporting your local ski shop when possible.
+Talking to someone in person, seeing the gear in-hand, and demoing when possible can be a valuable way to pin down exactly what you want.
+It’s no secret that skis are expensive, and purchasing from a reputable local shop or well-known retailer can take some of the stress out of the buying process.
+If you don't live in a mountain town with local shops, we've put together a list of the 5 Best Sites to Buy Skis and Ski Gear, taking into account how easy their sites are to use, the amount of ski gear they offer, shipping costs, return policies, and the quality of their customer service.
 Evo.com is one of our favorite retailers for its extensive collection of touring and downhill designs, easy-to-use interface, and comprehensive sizing and buying guides.
-Backcountry.com also sells a nice array of powder and alpine touring skis, and REI Co-op is known for their excellent return policy and member benefits (although their ski selection is fairly limited compared to Evo and Backcountry).
-As a final note, we always recommend supporting your local ski shop when possible.
-Talking to someone in person, seeing the gear in-hand, and even demoing when possible can be a valuable way to pin down exactly what you want.
+Backcountry.com also sells a nice array of powder and alpine touring skis, and REI Co-op is known for their excellent return policy and member benefits, though their ski selection is limited compared to Evo and Backcountry.

 Back to Our Top Ski Brands See Our Ski Gear Reviews